-Nutrition Promotion SCORE (1-3) COP 2.1 School has posters, flyers, and billboards are distributed throughout classrooms, hallways, and cafeterias that display nutrition and healthy eating in a positive and attractive manner 2 2.2 School cafeteria serving lines appear to be designed to promote healthier options and the cafeteria environment contains, to the best of its ability, minimal distractions, adequate lighting, and comfortable seating arrangements.
-3 2.3 Nutrition messages and student nutrition-related activities are announced in school newsletters or delivered to parents in other forms.
+Nutrition Promotion SCORE (1-3) COMMENTS 2.1 School has posters, flyers, and billboards are distributed throughout classrooms, hallways, and cafeterias that display nutrition and healthy eating in a positive and attractive manner 2 2.2 School cafeteria serving lines appear to be designed to promote healthier options and the cafeteria environment contains, to the best of its ability, minimal distractions, adequate lighting, and comfortable seating arrangements.
+2 2.3 Nutrition messages and student nutrition-related activities are announced in school newsletters or delivered to parents in other forms.
 1 2.4 Educational handouts, materials, and/or presentations are offered at least once a year to school families that focus on healthy lifestyles and eating patterns.
-2 2.5 Prohibit school-based marketing of food brands that promote predominately low nutrient foods and beverages.
+1 2.5 Prohibit school-based marketing of food brands that promote predominately low nutrient foods and beverages.
 3 2.6 School has a student driven health, nutrition and/or wellness club/council 2 2.7-9 All foods used in fundraising sold to students meet the USDA "Smart Snack" regulations and adequate records are maintained.
 Celebrations with foods that do not meet these requirements are kept at two per year.
-3 Nutrition Standards for All Foods Available on School Campus SCORE (1-3) COP 2.2.1 All competitive foods and beverages sold on school campus during the regular school day (12am to 30 minutes past school-end) such as in vending machines, snack carts, etc must comply with the competitive nutrient standards detailed in APPENDIX A set forth by the USDA.
+2 Food rarely sold in fund- raisers at Dickinson - usually meets guidelines Nutrition Standards for All Foods Available on School Campus SCORE (1-3) COMMENTS 2.2.1 All competitive foods and beverages sold on school campus during the regular school day (12am to 30 minutes past school-end) such as in vending machines, snack carts, etc must comply with the competitive nutrient standards detailed in APPENDIX A set forth by the USDA.
 Compliance is monitored and enforced by the school principals, wellness liaisons, and school nutrition department.
 3

-Physical Education SCORE (1-3) COL 1.1 School provides physical education to students that meet the National and Delaware PhysicalEducation Standards 1 through 6 (see wellness plan for specific amounts) 3 2.2 All physical education courses at the middle and high school level are taught by a certified physical education teacher with a degree or certification in the health field.
+Physical Education SCORE (1-3) COMMENTS 1.1 School provides physical education to students that meet the National and Delaware Physical Education Standards 1 through 6 (see wellness plan for specific amounts) 3 2.2 All physical education courses at the middle and high school level are taught by a certified physical education teacher with a degree or certification in the health field.
 Professional development is available and planned for PE teachers.
 3 2.3 Physical education learning objectives are assessed in some way (Fitnessgram, self-created assessment, component V, physical activity journal, or other means approved by the Physical Education Council).
 3 2.4 Physical education classes areappropriately modified or adapted to promote the participation of all students, especially students with chronic health conditions and/or special needs.
 3 2.5 Physical education requirements or recess is not waived for other activities, classes, or taken away as punishments.
-3 Physical Activity SCORE (1-3) CON 1.1 The recommend minimum number of minutes of physical activity per grade level consistent with the Alliance for a Healthier Generation Bronze recognition is met for the school (refer to wellness plan for amounts).
+3 Physical Activity SCORE (1-3) COMMENTS 1.1 The recommend minimum number of minutes of physical activity per grade level consistent with the Alliance for a Healthier Generation Bronze recognition is met for the school (refer to wellness plan for amounts).
 2 2.1 Daily recess and/or allotted time for physical activity will be encouraged at each grade level.
-2 2.2 Areas used for physical activity should be in a safe environment for students with proper supervision.
+2 Only for students enrolled in PE 2.2 Areas used for physical activity should be in a safe environment for students with proper supervision.
 3 2.4 Opportunities are available outside of the school day for students to participate in active programs, clubs, or groups (i.e. Girls on the Run, Boys on the Fly, seasonal sports).
 3 2.5 Physical activity is integrated into other curricula throughout the school day.
-2 Overall Score % Goal Achieved out of n Act of 2004, and the the wellness policy.
+1 Overall Score 63